 Healthcare allowance (zorgtoeslag)

-When you have healthcare insurance, you may be eligible to get healthcare allowance.
-This is a contribution towards the compulsory costs of having a healthcare insurance.
+When you have health insurance, you may be eligible to get a healthcare allowance.
+This is a contribution to the compulsory costs of having health insurance.
 Whether you are actually eligible for the health care benefits and how high the benefits would be, depends on your income and your household size.
 Once your income surpasses a certain threshold, you cannot apply for the allowance any more.